taada33/Movie-Selector/README.md

 When I click on a specific movie on the movie watch list, the details, trailer, and reviews are generated for the movie chosen.

 Technology used:

-TMDB APIs - To get reviews about movie
-YOUTUBE APIs -To get trailer link from youtube
+TMDB API - To get reviews / descriptions about movies YOUTUBE API -To get trailer links from youtube
-BULMA CSS - Provide style CSS
+BULMA CSS - css framework used
-ANIMATE CSS - Provide animate CSS
+ANIMATE CSS - css animation library

-Deployed website link:
+To view the completed website, please visit [https://taada33.github.io/Movie-Selector/](https://taada33.github.io/Movie-Selector/).

 License: